MerginMaps/docs/src/manage/project-advanced.md

 4. Click on **Share**
    ![share project](./project-share.png)

-5. Enter the email addressess or <MainPlatformName /> usernames of the users you want to invite and click **Next**
+5. Enter the email addresses or <MainPlatformName /> usernames of the users you want to invite and click **Next**
    ![enter email](./project-share-name.png)

 4. In the invite form, it is possible to add more projects to share and set the permissions.
 Click **Next**.